Defend Against Curses, Gossip, Thieves, Demonic Forces, Violence, Threats and Psychic Attack by Damon Brand.

 I own quite a few of The Gallery of Magick’s publications.
-Some of them I’ve used A LOT, since it’s all practical magick meant for to be used.
+Some of them I’ve used A LOT since it’s all practical magick meant to be used.
 And let’s just say that the physical quality of the books themselves don’t hold up too well.
 Meaning the covers will shed their plastic (?) coating and just get damaged a lot in general.
 Now, this isn’t all bad, as these paperbacks are dirt cheap, and being working books, I don’t feel too bad about covering the pages with my notes and markings in the margins.

 Furthermore, the internal layout is not the greatest.
-Mostly in the sense that it’s not very aesthetically pleasing, but also because clearly a more thoughtful presentation would help a lot with how the information is delivered.
-Unfortunately it can be a bit messy and you get a lot of unnecessary back and forth.
+Mostly in the sense that it’s not very aesthetically pleasing, but also because clearly, a more thoughtful presentation would help a lot with how the information is delivered.
+Unfortunately, it can be a bit messy and you get a lot of unnecessary back and forth.

 This last issue could perhaps have been solved with a good editor.
-But I get a feeling and an impression that they don’t spend a lot of money on production and that they sometime go for a quantity over quality mindset.
-But as we all know, there’s not a lot of money in occult publishing, so from a business perspective I get it.
+But I get a feeling and an impression that they don’t spend a lot of money on production and that they sometimes go for a quantity over quality mindset.
+But as we all know, there’s not a lot of money in occult publishing, so from a business perspective, I get it.
 But it can make the overall impressing seem a bit cheap.

-What’s really inexcusable though, is their lack of source citations and clues about how they’ve come to choose various names, symbols and procedures.
-At a minimum we should at least have a bibliography, as all this stuff has come from somewhere, whether it’s old obscure Kabbalistic texts or arcane (or not as well known) grimoires.
+What’s really inexcusable though, is their lack of source citations and clues about how they’ve come to choose various names, symbols, and procedures.
+At a minimum, we should at least have a bibliography, as all this stuff has come from somewhere, whether it’s old obscure Kabbalistic texts or arcane (or not as well known) grimoires.
 You can gather some information by searching online though, and on their website.

 To end on a positive note, there is a very handy pronunciation guide at the very end of the book.
-Maybe we’ll get treated with more material like this, indices, bibliographies and appendices, if they ever decide to revamp their release in the future?
+Maybe we’ll get treated with more material like this, indices, bibliographies, and appendices, if they ever decide to revamp their release in the future?
 At least we can hope for that.

 Aleister Crowley infamously said that “magick is for all”, and all in all, this is just that.
 It’s all you need to begin, and as such, I believe this could potentially be a good place to start for many neophytes.

 This isn’t hard to do at all, in fact, at times it’s even deceptively simple.
-However, not everyone might be comfortable, or want to deal, for whatever reason, with all the angelic names and such.
+However, not everyone might be comfortable or want to deal, for whatever reason, with all the angelic names and such.
 And even if this book also uses genius spirits, the angelic beings are inescapable and as far as I can tell, integral to most everything in here.

 Despite some of its flaws, which most likely won’t bother others as much as it does me, it’s worth checking out, even just for getting the Sword Banishing Ritual.